ndshal/pathfinder.js/README.md

 ![BFS on the maze](assets/bfs_maze.gif) | ![A\* on the barrier](assets/a_star_maze.gif)

 BFS explores the many corners of the maze, while A\* moves straight toward the goal.
-Note that both algorithms come with the same final path - BFS is still correct, A\* is just more efficient.
+Note that both algorithms come up with the same final path - BFS is still correct, A\* is just more efficient.

 ## Future Directions
 Some future ideas for Pathfinder.js include: